RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Start up default output"
 />

-- After the aforementioned 5-second elapse, the current configurations (**Class A, OTAA, Unconfirmed LoRa Frames, Fport - 1**) will be reported.
+2. After the aforementioned 5-second elapse, the current configurations (**Class A, OTAA, Unconfirmed LoRa Frames, Fport - 1**) will be reported.

 :::tip 📝 NOTE
-These settings are not adjustable at this stage and if you want to change them you need to start over at the stage where we modify the firmware files before compiling it.
+These settings are not adjustable at this stage.
+If you want to change them, you need to start over at the stage where you modify the firmware files before compiling them.
 :::

-- If you use Figure 23 as a reference, you will see there is a list of four (4) options to choose from.
+3. If you use **Figure 2**3 as a reference, you will see there is a list of four (4) options to choose from.
 Go to the “**Main Menu**” by sending a 4.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/configuration-menu.png"